VoxeLibre/VoxeLibre/CONTRIBUTING.md

 * Use double quotes for strings, e.g. `"asdf"` rather than `'asdf'`
 * Use snake_case rather than CamelCase, e.g. `my_function` rather than
 `MyFunction`
-* Dont declare functions as an assignment, e.g.
+* Don't declare functions as an assignment, e.g.

 ```lua
 -- bad